-BROOKLINE, MA (WHDH) - Brookline Officials are searching for the person who drew a swastika on a chalkboard in a middle school classroom.
+BROOKLINE, MASS.
+(WHDH) - Brookline Officials are searching for the person who drew a swastika on a chalkboard in a middle school classroom.

 After the school day on Wednesday, the Lincoln Elementary School principal responded to reports of a hateful symbol in a classroom and found a swastika drawn on a chalkboard, according to a statement by Brookline Superintendent Andrew Bott.